gluwa/creditcoin/integration-tests/README.md

 **Warning:** don't forget to commit changed definitions to git!

-3. From the dir of this README.md (`integration-tests`), install dependencies and execute the test node:
+3. From the directory of this README.md (`integration-tests`), install dependencies and execute the test node:

 ```bash
 ./yarn-install-and-wait-for-creditcoin.sh